 You will be able to write in a genre of your choice and experiment with at least one other through practical and inspiring activities.
-You will hone your writing practice by sharing, reading and critiquing work in progress, and will work towards producing a substantial piece of your own creative writing to a professional standard.
+You'll hone your practice by sharing, reading and critiquing the writing of your peers in online forums as you work towards producing a substantial piece of your own creative writing to a professional standard.